-If you have selected the option Always, then the week number for that lone date will refer to the following week (example below left).
-Otherwise, the week number for that lone date will refer to the week of that date, with the strange effect that the week number will be repeated (example below right).
+Otherwise, the week number for that lone date will refer to the week of that date, with the strange effect that the week number will be repeated (example on the right).

 Generally, you may only want to use Always, if you are showing some outside days (ie. dates of the following month).

 See also: week starts on.